-This South Indian potato kurma is very simple and straightforward.
-Made with onion, tomato, potato and coconut paste.
-Best for family dinner and for the party.
+This Potato kurma is straightforward.
+Made in South Indian style with onion, tomato, potato, and coconut paste.
+Best for family dinner and the party.
 The cooking time is less than 30 minutes from the start to finish.

-'One pot meal' is famous everywhere, so can I call this as ‘one-pot side’.
-This recipe is very easy to make and not with long listing ingredients.
-It made me humming while cooking as there is no tiring job of doing the dishes tonight.
+'One-pot meal' is famous everywhere, so can I call this 'one-pot side.'
+This recipe is straightforward to make and does not have long listing ingredients.
+It hummed me while cooking, as doing the dishes tonight is no tiring job.

-This spicy South Indian potato kurma recipe helped us a special dinner tonight.
-The aroma from this kurma made everyone in our family to be in the kitchen n waiting for their dinner.
+This spicy potato kurma recipe helped us with a special dinner tonight.
+The aroma from this kurma made everyone in our family be in the kitchen and waiting for their dinner.

-Here, I need to mention that the reaction from my family members was overwhelming.
-As if they are eating this side dish for the first time.
+Here, I need to mention that the reaction from my family members was overwhelming, as if they were eating this side dish for the first time.
 Though I make this very often, my family loves it every time I make it.

-The same ingredients on the same process may also taste different with every single change in the treatment so this South Indian potato kurma recipe has no fancy ingredients or fancy processes another simple
+The same ingredients in the same process may also taste different with every single change in the treatment, so this potato kurma recipe has no fancy ingredients or fancy processes.
+Another simple

-The great advantage of this South Indian potato kurma recipe is that you can manipulate and multiply the number of ingredients to match the serving size.
-Here, I need to say that this recipe is perfect for party and the large crowd.
+The great advantage of this recipe is that you can manipulate and multiply the number of ingredients to match the serving size.
+Here, I need to say that this recipe is perfect for the party and the large crowd.

-This dish is clearly tasty and delicious.
-Where all you can make it in less than 30 minutes.
-Perfect to be served with rice, for Roti, or for biryani.
+This dish is tasty.
+You can make it in less than 30 minutes.
+Perfect to be served with rice, for Roti, or biryani.

-Then add finely chopped onion, and fry until it becomes translucent.
-Add a pinch of salt while sauteing onion.
+Then, add finely chopped onion and fry until it becomes translucent.
+Add a pinch of salt while sauteing the onion.
 This helps the onion to cook evenly.

-Then combine cayenne pepper/chili powder, coriander powder, turmeric powder.
-Saute for a minute in slower flame.
+Then, combine red chili powder, coriander powder, and turmeric powder.
+Saute for a minute in a slower flame.

-then stir well with a cup of water and bring it to boil.
+Then, stir well with a cup of water and bring it to a boil.

 Allow the gravy to cook for 3-5 minutes.